sfnxboy/Pewlett-Hackard-Analysis/README.md

 ```
 To organize the counts, the GROUP BY clause is used to group rows of identical data, specified by the parameter.
 Aliases were utilized for involved datasets.
 A left join was used in this query because we wanted all employees in the dataset current_emp to be included in the returned data.
 The resulting emp_count_by_department.csv file can be found in the Data folder.

-# Results
+## Results

-Now I will discuss how I created datasets for the two assignments specified earlier, as well as some findings.

-## The Number of Retiring Employees by Title
+### The Number of Retiring Employees by Title

-The first assignment asks me to create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955, as that makes them eligible for retirement.
+It was crucial to join and filter tables to create the Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
+Specifically, this is a list of all employees eligible for retirement.
 Furthermore, I use the DISTINCT ON method because it is possible that an employee held several titles with their time at the company.

-### Method
+**Method**

 ```
 SELECT DISTINCT ON (e.emp_no) e.emp_no,